-Stemming from the MFA Fine Arts at the Zurich University of the Arts, and edited by MFA director Donatella Bernardi, the series’ ambition is to replace the traditional “degree show” catalogue with a theoretical publication showing the path followed by the students-turned-artists over the course of the year, and to explore how an educational institution based in Zurich can locate itself within the global (art) world.
+Stemming from the MFA Fine Arts at the Zurich University of the Arts, the series’ ambition is to replace the traditional ‘degree show’ catalogue with a theoretical publication showing the path followed by the students-turned-artists over the course of the year, and to explore how an educational institution based in Zurich can locate itself within the global (art) world.

-For this first volume, artistic, philosophical, and visual essays, as well as contributions by the MFA students and its professional participants are gathered together under the umbrella title Art & Crisis.
+For this first volume, artistic, philosophical, and visual essays, as well as contributions by the MFA students and its professional participants (such as T.J.
+Demos) are gathered together.
 A theoretical publication on educational processes and what it means to teach and learn fine arts in a city such as Zurich, this book also reflects on the field works made by the MFA students in 2017 in Athens, Beirut, and Lesbos.

-From a reflection on “baroque brutalism” held in an interview with German artist Florian Dombois about the ZHdK building, and documents and interviews reporting the encounters with different professionals, for Bernardi an MFA today is not only about learning, producing, and exhibiting, but also about thinking its position and modalities in the international network of fine art schools and how it can be part of an “virtuous” international cultural ecosystem.
+For the MFA Fine Arts Director, Donatella Bernardi an MFA today is not only about learning, producing, and exhibiting, but also about thinking its position and modalities in the international network of fine art schools and how it can be part of an virtuous international cultural ecosystem.